Bringing your new hound home

 Once home it is naturally a very exciting time and so tempting to want to shower your hound with affection and reassurance.
 Please for your dog’s sake, try and refrain.

 It is inevitable the dog will find it very confusing in a new home, with new smells, new people, new dynamics and routines.
 For Galgos, they would have travelled a great distance, left everything they knew and had come to trust at the shelter in Spain and are suddenly in a different country, with a different climate, different people, sounds, sights, smells, routines etc. It is only natural for them and indeed any new dog to feel sad, worried, scared, insecure, lost.
+Crying, howling and barking are not unusual as they communicate their unease and distress.
 Remember this will ease and they just need time to get their heads round it all.
 When you bring your hound home, it is vital they are just given time to decompress.
 Decompression is crucial in helping your dog settle in and it should be your priority.

 They need a comfy area, somewhere quiet and some space.
 They need to rest.
 Please do just try and leave them be.
 They may follow you about, or they may do the opposite and want to hide.
 Each dog will react differently.
 So top tip is to remove all your expectations and just take each moment as it comes.